 1. The framework for gilt operations is set out in the Report of the Debt Management Review produced jointly by HM Treasury and the Bank of England in July 1995.
-Since the transition in debt management responsibilities from the Bank to the DMO effective from 1 April 1998, this framework has since applied to the DMO's operations.
+Since the transition in debt management responsibilities from the Bank to the DMO effective from 1 April 1998, this framework has applied to the DMO's operations.
 A full description of all the DMO's responsibilities, objectives and lines of accountability is also set out in its Framework Document, first published in March 1998, and most recently revised in April 2005.
+The UK Government Green Financing Framework underpinning green gilt issuance was published separately on 30 June 2021.